Harve Mann: Background

-As an adult, Mann was the lead male singer of a Las Vegas show group, then as part of The Harve and Charee Show then finally as a solo act.
 He performed with Rudy Vallee, Frank Fontaine, Jay Leno, Terri Garr, Bobby Breen and other show biz legends.
 In 1977, Mann's play, "Straighter Than You Think" was produced at the Keyboard Theatre in San Francisco.

 After performing in Las Vegas from 1999 to 2005, Mann moved back to Los Angeles to continue recording and performing his music.
-In 2001 his abstract art appeared in several art shows in Los Angeles.
+In 2001, his abstract art appeared in several LA art shows.